AdaptableTools/ab-website/src/pages/adaptable-blotter/index.md

 functionalitiestitle: Key functions
 functionalities: []
 ---
-# How to let the Adaptable Blotter loose to transform your world
+# How to let AdapTable loose to transform your world

-A licence for the Adaptable Blotter provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.
+A licence for AdapTable provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.

 Licences can be purchased individually, for a team (minimum 30 end-users), and for integration into software for onward sale.

-To try out the Adaptable Blotter, you can make use of our [demonstrations](https://demo.adaptableblotter.com/), or we can make a trial licence available for a short period of time.
+To try out AdapTable, you can make use of our [demonstrations](https://demo.adaptableblotter.com/), or we can make a trial licence available for a short period of time.

 Get in touch LINK TO SALES EMAIL to identify the most practical and cost-effective solution for you.